 - Smoking in rental vehicles is prohibited under the Smoke Free Policy.

-- Unless approved otherwise under section 12 of this policy or in such exceptional circumstances as set out in clause 14 of this policy, staff must book domestic rental vehicles in advance from the preferred supplier through either Unimarket or the University's TMC in order that the TMC can fulfil its duty of care responsibilities; under no circumstances may staff make bookings directly with the preferred rental vehicle company.
+- Unless approved otherwise under section 12 of this policy or in such exceptional circumstances as set out in clause 14 of this policy, staff must book domestic rental vehicles in advance from a preferred supplier through either Unimarket or the University's TMC in order that the TMC can fulfil its duty of care responsibilities; under no circumstances may staff make bookings directly with a preferred rental vehicle company.